Red Squirrels are commonly found on Isle Royale.

 A little over a hundred years ago, a survey of the island's mammals would have resulted in a list quite different from the present.
 Wolf and moose would be noticeably absent.
 Caribou would represent the large prey species while coyote and lynx would serve as the predators.
 The web of life on Isle Royale is ever-changing.
 This ecosystem may not be as simply as it first appears.

-Click here, for a list of the park's mammal species.
-If you would like to view information on the world's longest predator prey study (Wolf and Moose) on Isle Royale, click here.
+View a list of the park's mammal species.
+Learn more about the world's longest predator prey study (Wolf and Moose) on Isle Royale.